-For your own protection, you should not bring items of value to the facility and we request that you send any personal property home that you may have with you.
-Dimensions Healthcare System nor any of its facilities will accept responsibility for patient property or valuables.
+For your own protection, you should not bring items of value to the facility and we request that you send any personal property home.

+Neither Dimensions Healthcare System nor any of its facilities will accept responsibility for patient property or valuables.